sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **ATI14** - Displays the contents of the current transmit buffer.

 * **ATI15** - Displays a list of all the unique IDs of the known clients used in Virtual Circuit mode.

+## Remote Training

+Currently, only one remote command is supported - **RTT**.
+Issuing this command to the local radio when the link is up will cause the remote radio to drop from the link and enter training mode.
+The remote radio will wait in this mode until training is completed, a local **ATZ** command is entered into the remote device, or the Train button is pressed on the remote device.

+This command is generally used to remotely configure a radio.
+First, the **RTT** command is issued, the local radio is configured (including enabling Server), then the **ATT** is issued to push the local radio into training.
+Because the local radio is the server, its settings are set to the remote radio.
+The remote radio will reset and start with these newly issued settings.
+The local radio needs to reset with an **ATZ** command and the link should be re-established with new settings.
+Below is a command script to achieve this remote configuration.
+We assume the radios are currently linked at the start of the script.

+*Note:* RTT is only supported in P2P and VC modes.

+    +++
+    RTT
+    AT-Server=1
+    AT-AirSpeed=9600
+    ATW
+    ATT
+    (Wait for the 'Client XYZ Trained' message)
+    ATZ